dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.38 - Fixed issue with mprt's rotations, added scales to mprt (v2).
 - 2.39 - Changed mprt rotation layout to match any sane person's layout (v3).
 - 2.40 - Whitelist old bsp format (some arena maps).
+- 2.41 - Added ability to load multiple (up to 4) Rpaks at once to support cross Rpak assets (New to the newer apex seasons).
+Will use much more memory in general.